TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 ## Meta Tags and Social Fields

 - home, needs manual description and photos
-- custom fields added to program pages
+- x custom fields added to program pages

 ## Up to date To Do's